mworion/MountWizzard4/docs/source/install/mw4.rst

     MW4_Update.sh          # Ubuntu
     MW4_Update.command     # OSx

 scripts.
-In some circumstances this might be necessary, but for normal use MW4 has it's own internal updater and using the script is not necessary.
 The command script updates to the latest release.

 .. note:: You only could update to official releases.
-Beta's are not possible.
+Beta's are not supported.